Terms of Agreement

 Special Consultants are assigned a minimum daily rate (Visit http://www.calstate.edu/HRAdm/SalarySchedule/salary.aspx).
 Special Consultants are paid a daily rate regardless of the number of hours worked in a given day.
 A Request for Special Consultant Payment form must be submitted to the Payroll Office at the end of each pay period or upon completion of assignment (whichever occurs first) in order to ensure timely payment.

-All Special Consultants with the exception of current CSUS employees must present required identity documents to Human Resources prior to the effective date of employment.
+All Special Consultants with the exception of current Stan State employees must present required identification documents and other hiring forms to Human Resources prior to the effective date of employment.
 Payment for services will not be made until documentation is completed.

 Special Consultant appointments are usually limited to one year.

-Special Consultant should sign agreement AFTER on campus approvals are completed.
+Special Consultant must sign agreement BEFORE campus approvals are completed.
 The form must be completed and fully approved prior to the beginning of the assignment.

 For questions please contact Human Resources (staff) ext.
 3351 or Faculty Affairs (faculty) ext.
 3392.